Eckhoff42/ait_ads_labelling/README.md

   --scenario {russellmitchell,fox,harrison,santos,shaw,wardbeck,wheeler,wilson,all}
     The name of the scenario.
   --label_filename LABEL_FILENAME
-    the csv file containing infomation about the attacks --dataset_dir DATASET_DIR
+    the full path to the csv file containing infomation about the attacks --dataset_dir DATASET_DIR
     the directory containing the datasets
   --output_dir OUTPUT_DIR